auth0/wordpress/README.md

 Using Organizations, you can:

 - Represent teams, business customers, partner companies, or any logical grouping of users that should have different ways of accessing your applications, as organizations.
-- Manage their membership in a variety of ways, including user invitation.
+- Manage their membership in a variety of ways, including user invitations.
 - Configure branded, federated login flows for each organization.
 - Implement role-based access control, such that users can have different roles when authenticating in the context of different organizations.
 - Build administration capabilities into your products, using Organizations APIs, so that those businesses can manage their own organizations.